foundryvtt/pf2e/README.md

 This system adds support for Pathfinder Second Edition to Foundry VTT.

 ### PF2e Version
-v0.331: This is the initial alpha release of the Pathfinder Second Edition system.
+v0.337: This is the initial alpha release of the Pathfinder Second Edition system.

+Patch Notes:
+*  v0.337: Added Feat Browser

 Please Note:
 - Functionality is not complete with plenty of work remaining.